+1. Retirement Plan Information

+COMPLETE THE FOLLOWING (REQUIRED)

+Plan Name

+Plan Number:

-1. Retirement Plan Information COMPLETE THE FOLLOWING (REQUIRED) Plan Name Plan Number: You can find your plan name and number on your quarterly account statement or on Personal Savings Center at standard.com/login.
-Once you log in, choose My Plan, About Me and My Plan from the menu to see this information.
-Your plan administrator should also have this information available.
-2. Participant Verification or Alternate Payee It is required to provide Participant information here if you are The Participant, The box of deceased Participant, OR.
-The beneficiary of deceased Participant, OR An alternate payee due to Qualified Domestic Relations Order (QDRO): Participant first name Middle initial Last name Address of record City State ZIP SSN Note: This is the SSN that is on file with your employer and is used to submit taxes.
-Date of birth
+You can find your plan name and number on your quarterly account statement or on Personal Savings Center at standard.com/login.
+Once you log in, choose My Plan, About Me and My Plan from the menu to see this information Your plan administrator should also have this information available.

+2. Participant Verification or Alternate Payee

+It is required to provide Participant information here if you are

+The Participant,

+The beneficiary of deceased Participant, OR

+An alternate payee due to Qualified Domestic Relations Order (QDRO):

+Participant first name Middle initial Last name

+Address of record

+City State ZIP

+SSN Note: This is the SSN that is on file with your employer and is used to submit taxes.

+Date of birth //

+Plar Number: Participant Name: Participant Name: 3.
 What Kind of Distribution Are You Requesting?
 Review your summary plan description to learn which options are available and if your plan requires plan administrator/employer approval of this request.
-You can access your summary plan description on Personal Savings Center (standard.com/login) by choosing My Plan, About Me and My Plan from the menu once you've logged in.
-CHECK ONLY ONE : ☐ Separated from Service as of // I am no longer working for the employer. □ Normal Retirement Age/Early Retirement Age According to my plan's provisions, I am still employed and eligible to receive normal retirement age/early retirement age. ☐ Total and Permanent Disability as of/// ☐ Qualified Age In-Service Withdrawal I am 591⁄2 or older and not eligible for normal or early retirement age. ☐ Plan Specific In-Service Withdrawal I am eligible for a withdrawal that is specific to my retirement plan's provisions and is not covered in one of the above.
-Examples: Voluntary After-Tax Only; Rollover Source Only.
-(The following Distributions require additional information in Section 5:) □ Required Minimum Distribution I am 72 or older and the distribution is for all or part of my required minimum distribution.
-Complete Section 5C, Required Minimum Distribution, below. ☐ Qualified Domestic Relations Order I am an alternate payee who has completed the QDRO process.
-Provide your name, address and Social Security number above in Section 2, "Participant Verification or Alternate Payee." □ Death of Participant on the Date of// ☐ Hardship Withdrawal I am eligible and qualify for an immediate and heavy financial need as defined by the plan.
-Please note this requires additional information to support this claim.
-Complete Section 5B, Hardship Reason, on page 4.
+You can access your summary plan description on Personal Savin gs Center (standard.com/login) by choosing My Plan, About Me and My Plan from the menu once you've logged in.
+CHECK ONLY ONE : ☐ Separated from Service as of // ☐ Normal Retirement Age/Early Retirement Age According to my plan's provisions, I am still employed and eligible to receive a normal retirement age/early retirement age distribution. ☐ Total and Permanent Disability as of// I am a recipient of Social Security disability. ☐ Qualified Age In-Service Withdrawal I am 591⁄2 or older and not eligible for normal or early retirement age. ☐ Plan Specific In-Service Withdrawal I am eligible for a withdrawal that is specific to my retirement plan's provisions and is not covered in one of the above.
+Examples: Voluntary After-Tax Only; Rollover Source Only. Э (The following Distributions require additional information in Section 5:) □ Required Minimum Distribution I am 72 or older and the distribution is for all or part of my required minimum distribution.
+Complete Section 5B, Required Minimum Distribution, below. ☐ Qualified Domestic Relations Order I am an alternate payee who has completed the QDRO process.
+Provide your name, address and Social Security number above in Section 2, "Participant Verification Alternate Payee." or □ Death of Participant on the Date of// res